the-codeslinger/blog-samples/Spring-Boot-Validation-Error-Message/README.md

 for a custom `ConstraintValidator` that targets a class instead of a single field.

-See the accompanying blog post for explanations to the code.
+See the accompanying [blog post][blog] for explanations to the code.

 ## Usage